 |University of West Alabama

-USCMarshall offers an online Master of Management in Library and Information Science.
+USC Marshall offers an online Master of Management in Library and Information Science.
 It is offered through a top-ranked business school.
 The program explores management and leadership strategies along with business operations to prepare students for a high-level career in the field of library and information science.
 A graduate certificate online program is also offered to those who already have a Master of Library Science degree to help develop advanced management and leadership skills.
+When enrolled full-time, students can complete the program in 20 months.

-East Central University of Oklahoma offers a Masters of Library Media online.
+East Central University of Oklahoma offers a Masters of Library Media onlineMasters.
 It is meant for students who plan to be School Library Specialists for grades PK-12.
 The program is aligned with national and state standards.
 It covers all school librarianship areas, including technology.
 Attention is paid to developing students as research consumers.
 School Library Administration is among the courses students take.
-The Master's program is a 32-credit program that is comprised of 18 required coursework credits and 14 specialized courses, electives, and a portfolio.
+The program is 32 credits and is comprised of 18 required coursework credits and 14 specialized courses, electives, and a portfolio.
 Certified Media Specialists in Oklahoma need a valid Oklahoma teaching certificate in an approved area and must pass the Oklahoma Subject Area Test.

 Typical Coursework for this Degree

 Library management courses offer the opportunity to learn the skills needed of today's librarians.
-Whether working as a librarian or starting the path to becoming one, the following courses help gain the understanding and skills needed when managing a modern library.
+Whether working as a librarian or starting the path to becoming one, the following courses help gain the understanding and skills needed when managing a modern information center.
+Though program curriculum varies, it is likely that students will take several of the following courses.

 Copyright Basics for Librarians - Copyright is a hot commerce and librarianship topic.
 Knowing how to deal with the basic copyright situations and all that copyright entails helps avoid common copyright mistakes.
 The course helps students better understand what is published about copyright and make decisions based on solid information, not rumor or erroneous common knowledge.
 Objectives are: